envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q:: What does Log Linear time mean?
 A:: It means that:
-1.Has linear behavior nested in log steps
+1. Has linear behavior nested in log steps
-2.Is bigger than O(n) but smaller than O(n^2)
+2. Is bigger than O(n) but smaller than O(n^2)
 e.g. usually sorting operations

 Q:: What is merge sort?